 - Endocrinology to care for the multiple hormone problems that often affect babies, children and teens with PWS

-- Neurodevelopmental pediatrics to evaluate your child’s needs related to the development of the nervous system and provide the right services for you and your family
+- Neurodevelopmental pediatrics to assess your child’s needs related to the development of the nervous system and give you and your family the right services

 - Pulmonary and sleep medicine to conduct sleep studies and treat sleep disturbances

 - Psychiatry and behavioral medicine to diagnose, treat and prevent problems with emotions and behavior